Pacific Salmon War: Conflict

 An American flag was burned in Prince Rupert.
-Glen Clark, then Premier of British Columbia, attempted to close via expropriation or cancel the lease to CFMETR, Nanoose Bay, a Nanoose Bay torpedo testing site that was leased to the US Navy.
+Glen Clark, Premier of British Columbia, attempted to close via expropriation or to cancel the lease to CFMETR, Nanoose Bay, a Nanoose Bay torpedo testing site that was leased to the US Navy.
 The Canadian federal government halted Clark's efforts.

 Resolution

-In September 1997 in Seattle, Glen Clark filed a lawsuit against the United States, seeking C$325 million in damages and alleging American fishers broke the terms of the treaty.
+In September 1997 in Seattle, Clark filed a lawsuit against the United States, seeking C$325 million in damages and alleging American fishers broke the terms of the treaty.
 He claimed that Americans were taking 500,000 sockeye salmon, which was four times the Pacific Salmon Treaty's limit.
-Americans countered that the Canadians were over-fishing coho and chinook salmon.
-Clark was not supported in his suit by the Canadian federal government and called it "treasonous".
-In October, Raymond Chrétien, the Canadian Ambassador to the United States, wrote a letter to the US House Natural Resources Committee, saying that "During the last three years, cooperation with the United States on the conservation of chinook salmon has been a major problem," and complaining about Alaskan over-fishing.
+Americans countered that the Canadians were overfishing coho and chinook salmon.
+Clark was not supported in his suit by the Canadian federal government and called it "treasonous."
+In October, Raymond Chrétien, the Canadian Ambassador to the United States, wrote in a letter to the US House Natural Resources Committee, "During the last three years, cooperation with the United States on the conservation of chinook salmon has been a major problem."
+He complained about Alaskan overfishing.

 The federal governments quickly became further involved, with William Ruckelshaus appointed by US President Bill Clinton to represent the US and the geologist David Strangway by Canadian Prime Minister Jean Chrétien to represent Canada.
 Their first report was published on January 12, 1998.
 On January 22, 1998, Alaska offered to drop the lawsuit in exchange for the counter-suit being dropped and Canada spending C$2.75 million promoting tourism in Cascadia.
 Clark's case was dismissed on January 30, 1998, and later in 2001 by US District Judge John C. Coughenour.
 Before the 1999 fishing season, a deal between Alaska, Washington, Oregon, Canada, and various native tribes was signed with new restrictions, and the conflict was essentially ended.

 The dispute formally ended June 3, 2001, when the 1985 agreement was revised and signed.
-Gary Locke, an American negotiator and governor of Washington State, said "Today we mark an end to the last several years of stalemate ... an end to the U.S.-Canada salmon war" on the day of signing the agreement.
-Some in Canada felt that David Anderson had not pushed enough for a better deal for Canadians.
+Gary Locke, an American negotiator and Governor of Washington State, said on the day that the agreement was signed, "Today we mark an end to the last several years of stalemate... an end to the U.S.-Canada salmon war."
+Some in Canada felt that Anderson had not pushed enough for a better deal for Canadians.